Diabolocom-Research/HISI-interface/README.md

-You would need to install a bunch of things.
-And currently only supports Mac

-python fastrtc_server.py \
-  --model small \
-  --lan en \
-  --min-chunk-size 1.0 \
-  --host 0.0.0.0 \
-  --port 9880 \
- --backend mlx-whisper
+# Realtime Automatic Speech Recognition (ASR)

+This section of the readme concerns with the real time ASR and how to bring your own custom engine to the interface.

-## Integrating a Custom Automatic Speech Recognition (ASR) RealTime Engine
+## Integrating a Custom ASR RealTime Engine

 This guide details the process for integrating a custom ASR engine into the real-time transcription server.
 The application is built with a modular, protocol-based architecture, allowing developers to easily "plug in" different ASR systems while leveraging the existing server infrastructure for WebRTC and client communication.